fabferri/az-pattern/vpn/extending-GatewaySubnet-s2s-vng-vng/Readme.md

 [![2]][2]

-## <a name="adding a new address to the GatwaySubnet"></a>3.
+## <a name="adding a new IP address prefix to the GatwaySubnet"></a>3.
 Adding a new IP address prefix to the GatewaySubnet in vnet1

 The network **10.0.1.192/27** is added to the **GatewaySubnet** of the **vnet1**: